 10 June 1904 Springfield Building and Loan Association of Springfield, Ohio ($7,000)

 1904 William Wildman and Bertha M. W. Hickman (Erick Collins investigated why William Wildman and his daughter Bertha M. W. Hickman.
 Both were widowed and purchased the property together.
 Why did they select Springfield and this house?)

 - James K. Hamill, President; Fred S. Mosteller, Secretary

-19 April 1928 Oliver Thomson Clarke (Becca Downs will document Oliver’s employment as a draughtsman.
+19 April 1928 Oliver Thomson Clarke (In 2015, Tom Gariti explored the professional training of Oliver Thomson Clarke and his life with his spouse, Blanche Gardner.
+In 2014 Becca Downs documented Oliver’s employment as a draughtsman.
 He worked for numerous companies in Springfield and took ownership of the house after his mother, Nelly, died.)

 21 October 1938 Blanche Gardner Clarke

 - Upon her husband’s death 4 July 1938, the filed will and testament went to the Probate Court and she was identified as the executrix of the estate on 12 July 1938.